viamrobotics/docs/docs/services/ml/upload-training-script.md

 {{% /expand%}}
 {{%expand "Step 4: Write main function" %}}

-Write all the main logic for the training script using the previously defined helper functions into the top level code of <file>training.py</file>, which is executed when the file runs as a script.
+Now, write all the code that runs the training job invoking the previously defined helper functions.
+Write this into the top level code of <file>training.py</file>, which is executed when the file runs as a script.

 For example, for the [example classification training script](https://app.viam.com/packages/e76d1b3b-0468-4efd-bb7f-fb1d2b352fcb/custom-training-classification/ml_training/latest/e76d1b3b-0468-4efd-bb7f-fb1d2b352fcb) that trains a classification model using TensorFlow and Keras, `__main__` looks like this: